 Chris Schoberl, Head of Middle School

-Throughout the middle school, we strive to teach with technology rather than about technology.
-With a 1:1 iPad program in our 6th, 7th and 8th grades, and mobile laptop carts, our students have access to powerful learning tools.
+Teaching with technology rather than about technology With a 1:1 iPad program and mobile laptop carts, our students have access to powerful learning tools.
 Our faculty work with the Technology Integrator to use these devices as a platform for innovation in each discipline.